Resources

 When it comes to your house’s attic, creating the best thermal boundary possible is especially important, because your roof is where a lot of the inside heat escapes (in the winter) and outside heat comes in (during the summer).

-Insulating and air sealing your attic can go a long way toward keeping air where it’s supposed to be (and it’ll make your home a lot more comfortable in the process).
+Insulating and air sealing your attic can go a long way toward keeping conditioned air where it’s supposed to be.

 2. Insulating your attic is one of the best ways to boost your home’s efficiency